 Students have several choices in working toward a K-8 teaching credential at Oregon State University.
 They may pursue one of three education options (Human Development and Family Sciences; Liberal Studies; General Science) that lead to a bachelor's degree.
-Students then earn a teaching license by completing a second bachelor's degree in education or completing a MAT program.
+Students then earn a teaching license by completing a MAT program.